microsoft/Workshop-Interact-with-OpenAI-models/docs/90-Extra-Credit.md

-# Other things to try
+# 6: Things To Try Next

 Completed the workshop already?
 Need something else to do?
 Here are some other things to try